Art Kaleidoscope

 Kizhi legend about the bird Sirin, 1999

-Albertina Fedorovna Fomchenko was born January 23, 1939 in Leningrad in a family of workers Fedor Afanasievich and Appolinaria Dmitrievna Fomchenko.
+Fomchenko was born in a family of workers – Fedor Afanasievich and Appolinaria Dmitrievna Fomchenko.
 In early childhood, she had been ill with severe form of polio, and up to five years could not move independently.
 In 1941, during the Great Patriotic War, with her mother and newly born sister Valentina was evacuated to Kineshma, the Ivanovo region.
 Hunger, cold, sore evil – and no medical care.
 In such hard time helped love for song, crafts and optimism that are the hallmark of all in Fomchenko family.

 Kuznetsk writers by Siberian artist Albertina Fomchenko